High-Probability Convergence Theory for Distributed Composite Optimization with Sub-Weibull Noises: Introduction

 In DSGMs, the type of stochastic noise is crucial in the formulation of the stochastic gradient.
-Different noise characteristics can significantly influence the convergence behavior and performance of DO algorithms.
-In the early development of DSGMs, gradient noise was typically assumed to have a bounded variance, and the corresponding theoretical framework aimed to achieve expected convergence bounds and rates.
-Meanwhile, sub-Gaussian distribution is often used in formulating stochastic gradient model.
-However, an increasing number of instances in machine learning and statistical learning demonstrate that light-tailed noise model such as sub-Gaussian noise is overly idealized for describing the stochastic environment of learning systems (see e.g. \cite{ssg2019}, \cite{zhang2020}) and they often fall short in capturing the complexity and variability of noise in many real-world scenarios, particularly in the presence of outliers or extreme values commonly encountered in machine learning, statistical learning and data science (e.g. \cite{yfsz2024}-\cite{ghs2018}).
-Moreover, it is quite common that the deep-neural-network-based data science and statistical learning scenarios often exhibit heavy-tailed noises (see e.g. \cite{ghw2020}) and their relevant noise environments are better characterized by heavier tailed noise.
-Hence, it is sensible to develop convergence theory for DO in scenarios characterized by heavier tailed gradient noise.
+Different noise characteristics can significantly influence the convergence behavior of DO algorithms.
+In the early development of DSGMs for DO or DCO, gradient noise was typically assumed to have a light-tailed noise with bounded variance, like sub-Gaussian noise.
+These methods include distributed stochastic dual-averaging \cite{jam2012}, distributed stochastic gradient descent (DSGD) \cite{rnv2010}, \cite{lwzw2023}, distributed stochastic mirror descent (DSMD) \cite{yhhj2018}, \cite{llww2018}, \cite{xzhyx2022} distributed stochastic gradient-tracking \cite{pn2021}, distributed stochastic gradient-push \cite{no2016}, distributed stochastic gradient extrapolation \cite{lz2018}, bandit online distributed composite zeroth-order mirror descent \cite{yhhx2020}.
+These work were established based on the typical light-tailed boundedness condition (e.g. second moment condition or sub-Gaussian condition) for the stochastic gradient or its variance.
+An increasing number of instances in machine learning and statistical learning demonstrate that light-tailed noise model is overly idealized for modeling the stochastic environment of learning and optimization (e.g. \cite{ssg2019}, \cite{zhang2020}) and they often fall short in capturing the complexity and variability of noises (e.g. \cite{yfsz2024}-\cite{ghs2018}).
+It is also quite common that deep learning scenarios often exhibit heavy-tailed noises (see e.g. \cite{ghw2020}) and their relevant noise environments are better characterized by heavier tailed noise.
+In existing literature, the studies on DO and its related distributed Nash equilibrium seeking under heavy-tailed noise have only very recently begun to attract attention (e.g. \cite{qlxc2025}-\cite{ylw2025}, \cite{scwwy2025}).
+Specifically, \cite{qlxc2025} proposed a distributed clipped stochastic dual-averaging for solving DO problem, the high-probability convergence is achieved for the local ergodic sequence. \cite{szcy2025} achieved the almost sure convergence of the state variable of a clipped DSGD for both convex and strongly convex setting. \cite{ylw2025} studied the online DO, consensus-based regret analysis was established for a clipped DSGD.
+In \cite{scwwy2025}, a distributed Nash equilibrium seeking law is provided based on techniques of gradient clipping.
+Compared to the aforementioned works based on light-tailed noise framework, these works focus on heavy-tailed scenarios where the noise possesses lower-order moments (potentially having unbounded variance) much weaker than the above bounded second-moment condition.